St George's Academy: Headteachers

-The first headmaster at Sleaford Council School was H. H. Godfrey, who had been schoolmaster at the Weslyan school on Westgate since the 1890s.
+The first headmaster at Sleaford Council School was H. H. Godfrey, who had been schoolmaster at the Wesleyan school on Westgate since the 1890s.
 His successor at the Senior department, A. R. N. Rooksby, had taught in Grantham, a background not dissimilar to the third headmaster, F. A. Speechley.
 Appointed in 1973, John Hodgson was the first university-educated headteacher of the school.
 All four remained in the role for at least twenty years, with Hodgson being the longest serving at 25 years.
 Upon retirement, he was succeeded by Paul Watson, who had served at two Lincolnshire schools before his appointment; he formally used the title "principal" instead of headteacher.
 He was at St George's for 15 years until he retired and gave way to Wayne Birks, in 2014.
-Birks served for five academic years and retired in 2019; Laranya Caslin, who had been a vice-principal at the school for seven years, succeeded him.
+Birks served for five academic years and retired in 2019; Laranya King, who had been a vice-principal at the school for seven years, succeeded him and became the school's first female principal.